augustss/MicroHs/README.md

 ```

 ## Libraries
-There are a number of libraries that some of the standard Haskell functions.
+There are a number of libraries that have some of the standard Haskell functions.
-But in general, the `Prelude` contains much less.
+But in general, the `Prelude` contains much, much less.

 ## Compiler
 The compiler is written in Micro Haskell.